danwing/cidfi/draft-wing-cidfi.md

 ## Client Authorizes CIDFI Network Elements {#client-authorizes}

 The SVCB response from the previous step in {{discovery}} will contain one or more CIDFI-aware network elements.
-For example a CIDFI-aware network element belonging to the local Wi-Fi network and another CIDFI-aware network element belonging to the Internet Service Provider (ISP).
-In cases of (active/active or active/standby) multihoming, multiple ISPs might be provided.

 The client authorizes each of the CIDFI-aware network elements using its local policy.
-This policy might prompt the user, allow certain names (e.g., *.example.net if the user's ISP is configured to be example.net), connect to the CIDFI servers and validate certificate or certificate chains, and so forth.
+This policy might prompt the user, allow certain names (e.g., allow example.net if the user's ISP is configured as example.net), or similar.

-After authorizing a subset of the CIDFI-aware network elements, the client makes a new connection (on a new 5-tuple) to those CIDFI-aware network elements and obtains their certificate fingerprints and metadata that will be exchanged (see {{metadata-exchanged}}) for later use when communicating with a CIDFI-aware QUIC server.
+After authorizing that subset of CIDFI-aware network elements, the client makes a new HTTPS connection to each of those CIDFI-aware network elements and validates their certificates.

-TODO: specify the encoding of the above information.

-# Operation on Each Connection to a Server
+# Client Operation on Each Connection to a Server

-On each connection to a server:
+When a QUIC client connects to a QUIC server:

-  1. On connection to server, client learns server supports CIDFI ({{server-supports-cidfi}})
+  1. {{server-supports-cidfi}}, the client learns server supports CIDFI and obtains its mapping of transmitted destination CID to metadata.
-  2. Client contacts the network elements learned from {{discovery}} and requests their participation.
+  2. {{participation}}, the client contacts the network elements learned from {{discovery}} and requests their participation.
-  3. Network elements connect to the server by using the same UDP 4-tuple as the client's existing QUIC session with the server.
-This is the metadata side channel.
-  4. Over that side channel, the QUIC server communicates its mapping from transmitted QUIC Destination CIDs to packet metadata.
-Over that same side channel the CIDFI network element communicates network performance data to the server.
+  3. {{initial-metadata-exchange}}, the client performs initial metadata exchange.
+  4. {{ongoing-metadata-exchange}}, As network conditions change or the server's transmitted Destination CID changes, the client updates the network element or server.

-These steps are described below.
+These steps are described in more detail below.

 > Note: the client is also a sender, and can also perform all these functions in its direction.
 This functionality will be expanded in later versions of this document.
-For example, a mobile device connected to Wi-Fi with 5G backhaul might be running an interactive audio/video application needs to indicate to its internal Wi-Fi driver and to the 5G modem its mapping from QUIC Destination CID to per-packet metadata and the application needs to receive network performance metrics.
+For example, a mobile device connected to Wi-Fi with 5G backhaul might be running an interactive audio/video application and want to indicate to its internal Wi-Fi driver and to the 5G modem its mapping from QUIC Destination CID to per-packet metadata and the application can benefit from receiving network performance metrics.